giltom/crypt/README.md

 There are too many functions to document them all here.
 All non-obvious functions have comments documenting them in the code.
 I'll just go over two common things:

 ## Encoding Conversions
 The `encodings` module allows you to perform conversions easily without remembering different functions.
 All you need to do is call `convert(value, encfrom, encto)`, where encfrom and encto are the string names of the original encoding and the encoding to convert to respectively.
+You can also use `convert(val, encto)` which will try to detect the from encoding automatically, but be careful: With strings, the encoding used is frequently ambiguous (i.e. can be both hex and base64).
+This will not be detected automatically.

 The supported encodings are currently:

 * `bytes` - normal Python bytes object.
 * `hex` - hexadecimal string.